Root-DE/Applied-Cybersecurity-Django/README.md

 Hovering over the card shows the background which gives an overview of the risk categories of the vulnerabilities based on their CVSS score.

-When using more than one organisation to structure Github repositories, the organisation filter can be used to only show repositories that belong to a specific organisation.
+When using more than one organization to structure GitHub repositories, the organization filter can be used to only show repositories that belong to a specific organization.
 When operating a high amount of repositories, the search functionality can be used to look for specific repositories.

 The search functionality can also be used to look for repositories that contain a specific CVE-ID to quickly identify potential risks.